 Mara and Meru – are two regions of Kenya, where cheetahs experience different challenges and where their population status and behavioral adaptations remain a mystery.
 Masai-Mara National Reserve is world famous for its spectacular annual event – the Great Wildebeest Migration.
 The reserve is situated in the Rift Valley with Tanzania’s Serengeti Plains running along its southern border.
-Living on protected land, cheetahs here have to coexist with their natural enemies – hyenas and lions, at the same time to find their niche in an area crossed by dozens of cars in search of these magnificent animals.
+Living on protected land, cheetahs here have to coexist with their natural enemies – hyenas and lions, while at the same time having to find their niche in an area crossed by dozens of cars in search of these magnificent animals.

 In the wild, cheetahs are characterized by temporary social structures (groups of siblings of the opposite sex) and permanent social structures (male coalitions).
 These social structures show a positive impact on the cheetahs’ survival in their natural habitat.

-While the global cheetah population is going down, we expect these study areas will provide more details on cheetah survival strategy in different ecological conditions and will help answering the following questions:
+While the global cheetah population is going down, we expect these study areas will provide more details on cheetah survival strategy in different ecological conditions and will help in answering the following questions:

-How cheetahs find ways to survive and what behavioral mechanism do they use for adaptation to different environmental conditions?
+How do cheetahs find ways to survive and what behavioral mechanism do they use for adaptation to different environmental conditions?
 What is the best type of land and wildlife management to support sustainable cheetah population in the country?

 - Providing baseline information on cheetah social structure, habitat use, demographics and ranging patterns